 Uganda is safe, secure, and stable.
 President Museveni has been in power since 1986, bringing stability to the country.

 Travelers, including those who attempt to do a self-drive safari, are targets of con men and thieves.
-As a Safari Tour Operator means we know their ways and keep you safe from petty thievery and con artists.
+As Safari Tour Operators, we know tourways and keep you safe from petty thievery and con artists.

 Lodges usually are safe, have on-premises security, and have honest staff.
-Your Tour Operator knows how to create a safe and secure safari that is worry-free.
+Your Tour Operator knows how to create a worry-free, safe, and secure Safari.

 For more safety and security information, go to our security page.

 For Health Advice, read our Staying healthy on a Safari.

 Your Safety and Security on a Safari are our Concerns as a Tour Operator.